 Joplin tennis stays undefeated with win over Ozark

 Apr.
-12—The Joplin boys tennis team kept a perfect season intact with a 9-0 sweep of Ozark (7-3) on a windy Thursday at Joplin High School.
+13—The Joplin boys tennis team kept a perfect season intact with a 9-0 sweep of Ozark (7-3) on a windy Thursday at Joplin High School.

 The doubles combo of Adam Badr and Leif Garrity got the ball rolling for the Eagles with an 8-3 win over Ozark's Conner Kitchin and Luke Morris.